Falmouth-Games-Academy/comp230-cpd/README.md

 Sometimes I struggle to feel motivated to do almost any work.
 This is why I need help to keep myself motivated, to do this I shall plan my time out each week and set myself goals every week, if I achieve these goals I shall reward myself, this should help keep myself motivated and should help me to produce better work and have a more consistent work flow.
 I shall record how well I do this every week and try to better myself every week.

 ## 3 - Not Asking For Help Last Minute
+This has been a big issue of mine for a long time, last year  I didn't ask for help at all however this year I've been asking for help but I tend to do it at the last minute.
+To stop myself doing this I need to ask when I'm first stuck instead of leaving it until weeks after when it's not as relevant anymore, this will also help me produce better work on a more consistent basis.
+To measure this I will try to track when I get stuck and when I've asked for help.

 ## 4 - Self help
+This term I struggled more than I ever have with my own mental health and it played such a huge part on my work.
+I've come to realise that student support is there and that from now on I should go and see them immediately when I'm feeling down instead of leaving that until my deadlines are only a few days away.
+After all how I feel should be my number one priority.
+To help me track this I shall start keeping a diary of how I feel and any problems I come across in my everyday life.

 ## 5 - Communicate Better With Others
+I've never been the best at communicating with others, especially those I don't know very well.
+This has come up a few times while making our team game and it is something I am working to improve on.
+To help me improve on it I am trying to be more vocal during stand ups and push my ideas more to my team.
+To help me measure this I am hoping my peer review feedback goes up for our game group.